Showing posts with label vendors. Show all posts

 Cahaba Shrine Hillbillies truck at Car show

-1929 John Deer Tractor
+1929 John Deere Tractor

 Ripe home-grown strawberries

-We stopped at home so hubby could grill steaks, and I fixed creamed potatoes and corn on the cob for lunch.
+We stopped at home so Hubby could grill steaks, and I fixed creamed potatoes and corn on the cob for lunch.

-After lunch, we rode to Lexington Park to watch our great grandson Atlas play Tee-ball.
+After lunch, we rode to Lexington Park to watch our great-grandson Atlas play Tee-ball.

 After the tee-ball game, we rode to TVAM, where a display and crafts were set up for bird lovers.
 We talked through the Tennessee Valley Art Museum (which was free today).

-On display was the art of the print 500 years of printmaking.
+On display was the art of the print: 500 years of printmaking.

 What the Night Tells the Day by Douglas Baulos.

-I ended the day by going to my sisters to play cards (spades and various UNO games).
+I ended the day by going to my sister's to play cards (spades and various UNO games).
 I liked the reverse UNO game.

-My sister loaded me down with leftovers for hubby.
+My sister loaded me down with leftovers for Hubby.

 Pink Peony

-It was after 10 when I got home last night.
+I got home after 10 last night.

 Sunday, May 7, 2023